My kids Felicia, Berna, Sigi and Claire, 2015

 In 2002, I met an important figure in the photography scene at that time, Herman Hoeneveld, now sadly departed.
 He was very enthusiastic about my pictures of my own children (the series ‘In the forecourt’) and he immediately arranged a portfolio in an important photo magazine and a meeting with the excellent Suzanne Dechert, director of the Melkweg photo gallery in Amsterdam.
 She was very touched by my work and arranged a solo exhibition in her gallery.
 It was through these events, that I decided to start my own business in photography.

-Since then I’ve had a lot of exhibitions and publications with my four so far photoseries:
+Since then I’ve had a lot of exhibitions and publications with my six so far photoseries:

 – In the forecourt, 2001-2004,